NFT Digest: The Mainstream Finally Caught Up With Crypto Art

 The perceived value of NFTs is they can prove ownership and provenance of a digital asset.
 This carries implications not only for collectables, but also limited, and unique works.
 Importantly, this does not restrict public access to the asset.
 Rather it certifies it for sale on primary and secondary markets.
 This has meant recognition and reward for digital artefacts, spurred curation on NFT platforms, and trading in NFT marketplaces.

 To mint an NFT means the underlying digital asset is recorded onto a blockchain; an immutable, add-only, distributed ledger.
 Minting does not prevent asset copying, which many argue increases exposure, and consequently, the market value of the minted asset.
 However, unauthorised minting is a pressing concern for many.
-Fraudulent asset sales diminishes the legitimate income of artists, and undermines trust in the broader NFT market.
+Fraudulent asset sales diminish the legitimate income of artists, and undermines trust in the broader NFT market.
 In the event that disputes do arise, recourse is certainly not helped by the absence of legislation dealing with the specifics of NFT creation and trading.

 The implications of putting assets ‘on-chain’ are ostensibly far reaching, and the interest among those making native-digital products is entirely understandable.
 The artwork ‘original’ bares little significance when the output is a software file rather than a painted canvas.
 Moreover, barriers to physical reproduction are irrelevant on a computer, where file copying is central to how operating systems work.